How to Can Peaches: A Step-by-Step Guide

 Meanwhile, make simple syrup by boiling 8 cups of water and 1 ½ cups of granulated sugar in a separate pot.
 Bring to a simmer, and pour over the peaches.
 Once properly sealed, store your canned peaches in a dry, dark place or refrigerate them and eat in up to one week.

 How to can peaches in light syrup, without sugar, or in juice:

 Because peaches are naturally sweet, they can be canned in water alone.
 However, water may wash out some of the natural sweetness, and you might find your canned peaches lacking flavor.
 For that reason, you may want to add a light syrup.
 To add a light syrup to your canned peaches, use 1 ½ cups granulated sugar and 8 cups for about 9 large peaches.
 For a super light syrup, use ¾ cups granulated sugar and 6 ½ cups water.

-For a low-sugar option, water bathe your peaches for 30 to 90 seconds, and add them to an ice water bath.
+For a low-sugar option, as detailed by Happy Money Saver, water bathe your peaches for 30 to 90 seconds, and add them to an ice water bath.
 After peeling and slicing them, remove the pits, place them in the jars, adding one teaspoon of lemon juice to each.
-In a separate bowl, add 7 cups of warm water and 1/3 cup of honey.
+In a separate bowl, add 7 cups of warm water and 1/3 cup of honey, or a vegan honey alternative.
 Pour the mixture into each jar, mixing the jars a bit to release any unwanted air pockets.
 Seal jars accordingly.